kgoedecke/plugin-directory/README.md

 - [Sketch Topographic](https://github.com/ziven27/Sketch-topographic), by ziven27: Display Topographic Information
 - [Sketch Table Builder](https://github.com/EricKramp/sketch-table-builder), by Eric Kramp: Quickly and easily use a single symbol and a CSV to create a data table.
 - [Omnis Skeleton Generator](https://github.com/taohsu/skeletongenerator), by taohsu: Generate skeleton/placeholder UI from the selected components
-- [Phrase Sketch Plugin](https://phrase.com/sketch), by Phrase: Start localization during the design phase.
-Easily preview your designs in multiple languages and optimize your UI for all markets with the Phrase plugin.
 - [Copy Paste Position & Size](https://github.com/ajilderda/sketch-copy-paste-position-size), by Andre Jilderda: A Sketch plugin that lets you easily copy & paste width, height, x & y values from and to objects
 - [Symbol Swapper](https://github.com/sonburn/symbol-swapper), by Jason Burns: Swap the selected symbols and/or symbol instances to a master of the same name in a library.
 - [Puzzle Publisher](https://github.com/ingrammicro/puzzle-publisher), by Ingram Micro: Exports Sketch artboards into linked HTML files and publish it on external site using SFTP.